lloydjatkinson/astro-snipcart/packages/playground/src/pages/products/classic-white-ankle-socks.md

 layout: ../../layouts/StandardProductLayout.astro
 ---

+> cool

 Classic white ankle socks are an essential item for your wardrobe.
 They are made of soft cotton but designed to last.

-1. Soft, skin friendly, allergy free and breathable fabric
+* Soft, skin friendly, allergy free and breathable fabric
-2. Super white socks which suit all occasions
+* Super white socks which suit all occasions
-3. High quality and durable material
+* High quality and durable material